pytorch/pytorch/docs/source/jit_unsupported.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following functions will fail if used in TorchScript, either because they
-are not bound on `torch` or because python expects a different schema than
+are not bound on `torch` or because Python expects a different schema than
 TorchScript.

   * :func:`torch.cdist`